KavehRahnejat/hawkingBank/README.md

 You are now ready to develop.
 Stick to the master branch for now...

 To do:
-* Linter for code style and documenting
-* Clearly defined folder structure
 * Script for initialising dev environment
 * Config and variables framework
 * Unit test framework